 Even though it is less known that it is very essential for guinea pigs to have these supplement pellets, it is widely available across markets.
 Most pet stores have a variety of collections that you can choose from.

-I usually buy the Kaytee Forti-Diet Pro Health which is a bag of pellets that includes all the important vitamins and minerals that your guinea pigs need!
-You can check out the price of the pellets on Chewy here.
+As I explained earlier I usually buy the Kaytee Forti Diet Pro which is a bag of pellets that includes all the important vitamins and minerals that your guinea pigs need!
+You can check out the price of the pellets on Amazon here.

 Why does my guinea pig show aversion to food?